1098t Student Tax Form Information

 The dollar amounts reported on your Form 1098-T may assist you in completing IRS Form 8863 – the form used for calculating the education tax credits that a taxpayer may claim as part of your tax return.

-Western Connecticut State University is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.
+Western Connecticut State University is unable to provide you with individual tax advice.
+Should you have questions regarding this form, you should seek the counsel of an informed tax preparer or adviser.